mehulagg/gitlab/doc/administration/implementation_patterns/index.md

 # Implementation patterns **(FREE SELF)**

 Like all Reference Architectures, GitLab Reference Architectures give qualified guidance on the recommended ways GitLab can be configured to meet the performance requirements of various workloads.
 Reference Architectures are purpose designed to be as non-implementation specific as possible so that they are applicable to the most different types of implementations possible.
-Among other tings this generally means they have a highly granular "machine" to "server role" specification and they focus on system elements that impact performance.
+Among other things this generally means they have a highly granular "machine" to "server role" specification and they focus on system elements that impact performance.
+In general, liberal resourcing will be done whenever needed to guarantee performance.
 Reference Architectures can be adapted to the broadest number of supported implementations.

 For GitLab Platform Partners it is helpful to customers and partners for GitLab to express platform specific recommendations, which we are calling "Implementation Patterns".